openconnectivityfoundation/swagger2x/src/templates/IOTivity-lite/readme.md

               - see object what an object can contain.
           - handles query parameters:
             - always as type of string.
-            - Ff there is an enum, the input value is checked against the enum.
+            - If there is an enum, the input value is checked against the enum.
+            - list the pattern if exists
-            - NOTE the code needs to be changed to add the behaviour of what the enum should do.
+            - NOTE the code needs to be changed to add the behaviour of what the query parameter should do.
       - post_&lt;resource path&gt;
         - Function to convert the input request document to the member variables.
         - Checks if input is correct :